Kyrk/Table-Tennis-Match-Web-Scraper/README.md

 # Table Tennis Match Web Scraper

-This is a Python script that scrapes Liga Pro table tennis match results and exports the data into an Excel spreadsheet.
+This is a Python script that scrapes Liga Pro table tennis match results and exports the data as an Excel spreadsheet.

 ## Requirements